toonjohners/docs/index.md

 {: .fs-9 }

 Writing Good Docs for better Developer Experience.
+NOTE: This site is currently being developed and is a work in progress.
+Over the coming months we will be working on making our docs easier to read and a better experience of how to guides and FAQ.

 {: .fs-6 .fw-300 }

 [Slack](https://shutterstock.slack.com/archives/C02A7QW1079){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [JIRA Board](https://shutterstock-jira.codefactori.com/projects/CLDTC/issues){: .btn .fs-5 .mb-4 .mb-md-0 } [Github Docs](https://github.shuttercorp.net/Cloud-Engineering/docs){: .btn .fs-5 .mb-4 .mb-md-0 }